 To use, dab a small amount of coconut oil on your lips occasionally throughout the day.
 For the maximum benefit for your lips, mix with honey and olive oil.

 “Coconut oil for acne?
 Are you in your right mind?”
+Yes, it’s not a lie, treating acne with coconut oil is possible.

 Many people easily associate acne with oily foods.
 Whenever you suggest to an acne sufferer to try coconut oil, their first reaction is to look at you as if you are insane.